TAU-MLwell/sub-types/README.md

 3. model_list - Details of the classifier trained at each of the internal nodes, according to the index of the list in which the classifier appears
 4. records_per_leaf - Dictionary in which the keys are the number of the leaf and the values are the original indexes from the database of the patients that belonged to this leaf

+### 'get_class_weights' -
+Calculating the weight of each class in order to perform the reweigh in the classifier

+### 'set_SVM_model' -
+For our model we use SVM.
+This function defines the classification according to which the clustering tree will be built, can be changed as needed

+### 'get_split' -
+Split to two child nodes

+### 'split' -
+Create child splits for a node or make terminal